BrowserBox/BrowserBox/README.md

 ## About

-This is a feature-complete remote browser isolation product.
+This is a feature-complete, clientless, remote browser isolation product, in HTML/JavaScript that runs right in your browser.
 Integrated with a secure document viewer (available on request), this can provide safe remote browser isolation at deployments of any size.
 It also saves you bandwidth (on the last hop, anyway).

 ![Animated GIF of BrowserGap in action](https://j.gifs.com/E8yzLv.gif)

+**You see that? :point_up: That's a browser running in your browser.
+All those tabs and UI, that's all BrowserGap.
+It's sending you pixels from a remote browser, running anywhere.**

 You can use this repo to play with a browser running remotely in the cloud, rather than on your own device.
 Useful for security and automation.